aeon-toolkit/aeon/docs/developer_guide/dependencies.md

 Core or developer dependencies can be added only by core developers after discussion and consensus.
 When adding a new core dependency or changing the version of an existing one, the following files need to be updated:

-- `pyproject.toml`, adding the dependency or version bounds in the `dependencies` dependency set. ([pyproject.toml](https://github.com/aeon-toolkit/aeon/blob/main/pyproject.toml))
+- [`pyproject.toml`](https://github.com/aeon-toolkit/aeon/blob/main/pyproject.toml), adding the dependency or version bounds in the `dependencies` dependency set.

 When adding a new developer dependency or changing the version of an existing one, the following files need to be updated:

-- `pyproject.toml`, adding the dependency or version bounds in the `dev` dependency set. ([pyproject.toml](https://github.com/aeon-toolkit/aeon/blob/main/pyproject.toml))
+- [`pyproject.toml`](https://github.com/aeon-toolkit/aeon/blob/main/pyproject.toml), adding the dependency or version bounds in the `dev` dependency set.